zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 The [stack](../../user-guide/production-guide/understand-stacks.md) is a fundamental component of the ZenML framework.
 Put simply, a stack represents the configuration of the infrastructure and tooling that defines where and how a pipeline executes.

 A stack comprises different stack components, where each component is responsible for a specific task.
-For example, a stack might have a [container registry](../../component-guide/container-registries/container-registries.md), a [Kubernetes cluster](../../component-guide/orchestrators/kubernetes.md) as an [orchestrator](../../component-guide/orchestrators/orchestrators.md), an [experiment tracker](../../component-guide/experiment-trackers/experiment-trackers.md) like MLflow and so on.
+For example, a stack might have a [container registry](../../component-guide/container-registries/container-registries.md), a [Kubernetes cluster](../../component-guide/orchestrators/kubernetes.md) as an [orchestrator](../../component-guide/orchestrators/orchestrators.md), an [artifact store](../../component-guide/artifact-stores/artifact-stores.md), an [experiment tracker](../../component-guide/experiment-trackers/experiment-trackers.md) like MLflow and so on.

 ## Stacks as a way to organize your execution environment